astropy/saba/docs/examples_basic.rst

 Uncertainty estimation
 ----------------------

-One of the main driving forces behind this that using `sherpa` gives access to the uncertainty estimation methods, they are accessed through `est_errors <sherpafitter.html#astrosherpa_bridge.SherpaFitter.est_errors>`_ method.
+One of the main driving forces behind this that using `sherpa` gives access to the uncertainty estimation methods, they are accessed through  `~astrosherpa_bridge.SherpaFitter.est_errors` method which uses the sherpa's  `~sherpa.fit.Fit.est_errors` method.

 .. code-block:: ipython

 	param_errors = sfitter.est_errors(sigma=3)

 in returns we get a tuple of (prameter_name, best_fit_value, lower_value, upper_value) for the sake of plotting them we make models for the upper and lower values, lets output the values while we're at it.

 .. code-block:: ipython